Createdd/Writing/articles/TimeManagement.md

 As a practical example this can be to merely being physically present in each class but working on other things.
 P Preparing only for the exam is most of the time sufficient.
 I stick to basic literature with principles.
 All in-depth books are great but not necessary to get through a course.

 ### Private Learning

+Now learning is the most important part of all your activities.
+It separates you from the crowd.
+Allows you to step out of average and ultimately enjoy life much more.
+I try to spend as much free time as possible on that.
+This is pleasure time.
+While others enjoying entertainment in movies I enjoy learning new things.
+Not only will I be able to combine it with established knowledge, but also acts as a gateway for further improvements.

+Since private learning is the most flexible of all your areas, I fit it in my schedule whenever possible.
+This can mean, 1 hour before your class starts, lunch breaks or right before you go to bed.

+However, with this flexibility comes temptation.
+Be sure to remind yourself how important and interesting your desired learning material is in order to stay motivated and avoid distracting consumption.

 ### Sport

+Sport is vital.
+Period.

+Always schedule 2-3 times of sport activity in your week.
+What t

 ### Social Life